Kendall Francois: Early years

-Francois was the second of four children born to Haitian parents and as a teenager, he wrestled and played football at Arlington High School.
-Upon graduation in 1989, he enlisted in the United States Army, where he completed basic training at Fort Sill.
-After four years in the Army, Francois was discharged due to obesity issues, as he weighed 320 pounds (145 kg) at 6 ft 4 in (192 cm).
-He returned to New York, and enrolled at Dutchess Community College as a liberal arts major.
+Francois was the second of four children born to Haitian parents.
+As a teenager, he wrestled and played football at Arlington High School.
+Upon graduation in 1989, he enlisted in the United States Army and completed basic training at Fort Sill.
+After four years in the Army, Francois was discharged due to obesity, as he weighed 320 pounds (145 kg) at 6 ft 4 in (192 cm).
+He returned to New York and enrolled at Dutchess Community College as a liberal arts major.

-In 1994, while attending DCC, Francois took a job as a school aide at Arlington Middle School, first as part-time custodian and later as a student monitor from April 1996 to January 1997.
-His body odor earned him the nickname "Stinky" from the students.
-It was also noted that Francois behaved inappropriately with female students, such as telling the girls inappropriate sexual jokes, hugging them, or touching their hair.
-Francois left his employment, claiming he was going to work at Anderson School, a special education institution for mentally disabled children, in nearby Staatsburg, but the school did not confirm his hiring.
+In 1994, while attending Dutchess Community College, Francois took a job as a school aide at Arlington Middle School, first as a part-time custodian and later as a student monitor from April 1996 to January 1997.
+His body odor earned him the nickname "Stinky" from students.
+Francois also behaved inappropriately with female students, including telling them sexual jokes, hugging them, and touching their hair.
+Francois left his job, claiming he was going to work at Anderson School, a special education institution for mentally disabled children in nearby Staatsburg, but the school did not confirm his hiring.